 Samsung Medical Centre can be found in southern Seoul and is basically a fully functioning hospital that people can go to and be treated for stuff.
 Not only is it actively helping / curing people, it’s also the perfect place for them to test new technology that could be used by the medical industry before rolling out.
 We wonder if there was a board meeting where they decided that just making a hospital would be more cost efficient than traditional testing?
 Either way, it’s cool that they did it because it has become Korea’s leading speciality cancer centre.

 Speaking of medical equipment – turns out Samsung makes a ton of it, including ultrasound machines.
 If you have or are expecting any little ones, we doubt you’ll have been looking at what brand of ultrasound machine the doctor was using, but who knew that Samsung was a major player in the medical equipment market!?
 They also do CT scanners, radiology scanners and…erm…pretty much everything you’d see in an episode of Grey’s Anatomy.

-It might sound creepy, but Samsung this comes as part of Samsung’s nifty and genuinely useful SmartHome offering.
-You can pop this tiny device around pet’s collars or store in child’s bag to monitor their comings and goings.
+It might sound creepy, but this comes as part of Samsung’s nifty and genuinely useful SmartHome offering.
+You can pop this tiny device around your pet’s collars or store in your child’s bag to monitor their comings and goings.
 Sure, this could definitely get out of hand if you’re a littttle too attached to your other half, but just, you know, make sure you get consent before you start tracking people’s movements.
-You can also get all kinds of other sensors to hook up to the Samsung hub – moisture, temperature, electronic sensors all exist and you can even track whether doors have been opened or closed in your home.
+You can also get all kinds of other sensors to hook up to the Samsung hub – moisture and temperature electronic sensors all exist and you can even track whether doors have been opened or closed in your home.